netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-yaml.md

         kubectl get pods --all-namespaces

-## Deploying CIC as a sidecar with Citrix ADC CPX
+## Deploy CIC as a sidecar with Citrix ADC CPX

 Use the [citrix-k8s-cpx-ingress.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-cpx-ingress.yml) file to deploy a Citrix ADC CPX with CIC as a sidecar.
 The YAML file deploys a Citrix ADC CPX instance that is used for load balancing the North-South traffic to the microservices in your Kubernetes cluster.